Fighting Words in Romeo and Juliet

 How does bullying hurt the bully?
 First, it diminishes his or her humanity.
 A human being has the capacity to feel for others (to empathize).
 If you persistently bully others, you erode your ability to empathize, to be humane and therefore to be fully human.

 Secondly, bullying is a tactic used by the bully (perhaps unconsciously) to divert negativity from himself or herself by directing it at someone else.
 Making another person feel inadequate transfers negative attention from the bully to the victim.
 People who have healthy self-esteem don’t need to prove themselves by putting other people down.
 The bully is an ego on a teeter-totter.
-To raise himself up, the bully needs to put someone else on the low end of the teeter-totter – otherwise he drops to the bottom.
+To raise himself up, the bully needs to put someone else on the low end of the teeter-totter – otherwise he falls to the bottom.
 The bully acts tough on the outside because s/he’s weak inside – a mentally and emotionally insecure person.
 To become truly strong, the bully needs to learn to like himself or herself.
-Only then will he or she stop harassing others.
+Only then will he or she stop feeling the need to harass others.

 People act big